Query Parameters and SEO in Vue · Nuxt SEO

 What you'll learn

-Query parameters (?sort=price&filter=red) create duplicate content.
-The URL /products?sort=price and /products?sort=name show the same products in different orders, but search engines treat them as separate pages.
+Query parameters (`?sort=price&filter=red`) create duplicate content.
+In Vue, you access these through `useRoute().query` from `vue-router`, and managing their SEO impact requires manual canonical setup with `@unhead/vue`.
+The URL `/products?sort=price` and `/products?sort=name` show the same products in different orders, but search engines treat them as separate pages.

 With filters, sorting, and pagination, a single page can generate hundreds of URL variations.
 Each variation wastes crawl budget and dilutes ranking signals across duplicates.